ethereum/portal-website/pages/resources/faq.md

 Using financial incentives such as tokens is common for many crypto/blockchain protocols.
 Well-designed incentives can be a powerful tool to encourage proper use and discourage malicious behaviour.
 Incentives might seem especially well-suited for the Portal Network, where the strength of the network is correlated to the number of participants and the amount of contributed computing resources.
 However, at the current point in time, Portal Network developers have opted out of implementing any form of financial incentives.

 The problem with financial incentives is they are complex and difficult to implement correctly.
 They also provide mechanisms for people to game the system and extract value rather than contribute towards overall network health.
-The Portal Network aims to grow adoption by being useful and throuhg community altruism.
+The Portal Network aims to grow adoption by being useful and through community altruism.
 We believe people will want to use Portal protocols because they enable much more convenient access to Ethereum and will naturally become critical Ethereum infrastructure.
 Protocols like BitTorrent and IPFS are proof that this is a feasible strategy.

 ## How can you help contribute to ETH Portal Network development?